cgkio/planemate/README.md

 - Counts passengers when the loading starts
 - Dashboard to show "real time" test data
 - 3 second delay on people counting when the door opens
+- Live count of passengers on dashboard

 ### Next Up
+- Determines/estimtes if the PlaneMate arrived after the flight arrived
 - Add a 3 second "delay" on people counting when the door closes (seperate variable)
-- Determines/estimtes if the PlaneMate arrived after the flight arrived

 ### Features Pending